GHogChi/search-repos/README.md

 ##### proposed
-- generative test: given a random word chosen from a dictionary, verify that either no repository name contains the stream or all repositories in the response do.
+- generative test: given a random word chosen from a dictionary, verify that either no repository name contains the string or all repositories in the response do.

 #### Pagination